Taking charge of cyber security for connected assets

 What compliance means for asset owners

-Many asset owners still have a long way to go to meet IMO’s cyber security standards, and the path to compliance is uncertain.
-Several major questions are on owners’ minds as they begin preparing their assets for the 2021 deadline.
+Many asset owners still have a long way to go to meet the IMO’s and IACS cyber security standards, and the path to compliance is uncertain.
+Several major questions are on owners’ minds as they decide to consider their vessels’ cybersecurity.

 A common misconception is that because IMO regulations apply to all assets, all ships and offshore units require the same level of cyber protection.
 This seems like a daunting and expensive task, particularly for owners with multiple assets or asset types.